sgf201/autosar-2/CAN.md

 ***

 ## Caution!
-Port can be created by imported CAN message, but DataType is not updated automatically
+Port can be created by imported CAN message, but DataType is not updated automatically.
-So it could be possible that mismatch between data and port occur
+It could be possible that mismatch between data and port occur.
 Should check Interface, Port, DataType
 Port -> Interface -> DataTypes
 **InitVal only reside in composition so should modify InitVal manually in constant**
 InitVal doesn't refer to NAME, it convert list to array

 Interface and DataTypes are **COMMON**
 Port is **INDIVIDUAL** for SWC
 ***